 Just like with every other major purchase, there are going to be options.
 It’s not as simple as going out and buying some “standard” life insurance plan.

 If you’re going to have this plan for at least 10 years or for much, much, longer – then you need to put a lot of thought and planning into your life insurance investment.

 In this article, we are going to make a case for buying a term life insurance plan.
-The whole debate between whole vs. term is something heavily debated in the insurance world, we are going to give you are two cents.
+The debate between whole vs. term is something heavily discussed in the insurance world.
+We are going to give you our two cents.

 Why Term Life Insurance and Invest the Rest?